 Phase 1: No experiences of Presence, Unity or Stillness

 No inner peace, but a desire for it.
 This is often driven by wanting to make life more enjoyable by avoiding the pain.
 The search has started.
 We all start somewhere and this is it.
 People that don’t seek to understand themselves don’t even get to phase 1.

 Phase 2: Awakening and Presence experiences

 Experiences of stillness, presence, God, Oneness and Awakening occur.
-Awakenings do occur here, even one’s that last for months, but eventually they are lost as and people think to themselves and say to others “I once had this amazing experience” yet you cannot experience it now instantly by choice (remembering what it felt like does not count).
+Awakenings do occur here, even one’s that last for months, but eventually they are lost and people think to themselves and say to others “I once had this amazing experience”.
+Yet you cannot experience it now instantly by choice (remembering what it felt like does not count).
 This phase is common.
 The vast majority of spiritual aspirants (and people who think they are fully Awakened) fit in this category.
 70% will have had at least one Awakening experience, often one that is very profound and powerful.

 It is possible to have many Awakening experiences in this phase.
 I had hundreds, some up to 4 months in duration.
 I also experienced many but very powerful openings that lasted seconds.
 Length of an Awakening is no indicator, it is the after effect and change created that counts.
 How much easier is it for you to easily enter Presence in this moment now in your day is the measure.
 The hundreds of the shorter more powerful awakenings gave me the base to understand and be OK with the Transpersonal Awakening cycle (phase 5 and up) that started to happen 20 years later.
 Wanting to experience more of this unity, bliss and oneness are key indicators of this phase.